Type Directors Club: Timeline

 2022: Upon the TDC’s reopening, Ksenya Samarskaya was appointed as TDC Managing Director with a mission to make it more open, diverse, and culturally engaging.
 TDC hosted Ezhishin, the first conference about Native North American typography.

-Conferences

-In 1955 the first TDC competition was held to recognize outstanding work in the profession.
-The TDC’s first international conference, Type 1987 was held in Manhattan, giving participants the opportunity to gather with “stars” from outside the US like Adrian Frutiger and Neville Brody. in 2018, as part of a rebranding led by Debbie Millman, the TDC adopted the “Type Drives Culture” conference slogan which remains at the heart of the TDCs annual conference.

-The most recent Type Drives Culture 22 conference held various sessions with the overarching theme “Type: The Next 75 Years”.
+Type Drives Culture 22 conference held various sessions with the overarching theme “Type: The Next 75 Years”.

 TDC Medal

 The TDC Medal is awarded for significant contributions to typography.